BSMP-Coders/intermediate-storytelling-with-ai/README.md

 - **Azure OpenAI Service** - For text generation, completion, and embedding capabilities
 - **Azure AI Image Creator** - For generating and editing images based on text descriptions
 - **Azure Speech Service** - For converting speech to text and text to speech
-- **Azure AI Studio** - For managing and deploying your AI models and applications
+- **Azure AI Foundry** - For managing and deploying your AI models and applications
 - **Azure Content Safety** - For ensuring responsible content generation

 ## 🎯 What You'll Master